 Family Travel Tip: Just across the Yarra river on the CBD side of the city is Sealife Melbourne.
 Sealife Aquariums are always a popular attraction with kids.

 One can actually not talk about Melbourne unless we mention Melbourne’s food and drink culture.
 Melbourne is famous worldwide for its embracing culinary scene as a part of life.
 While Sydney is locking out patrons from venue’s that serve alcohol unless they are in by 10 pm, Melbourne is extending trading hours and pushing towards 24-hour bars and restaurants.

 “I like the fact that Melbourne always seems to support their chefs and promote them in ways I find really admirable”. -Anthony Bourdain

 “I love coming home to Melbourne.
 The first thing I do is have a coffee.
 It’s just so much better here than anywhere else.
 It’s better than in Italy and I travel a lot.
 I crave it”. –Curtis Stone

 Melbourne is one of the best places on earth to get a coffee.
 So much so that you will only find 3 Starbucks in the whole city.
 Starbucks long ago packed up and left Melbourne with only a token few stores remaining for tourists.
-Starbucks realised its coffee could not cut it with Melbourne’s cafe culture and world class baristas.
-Speaking Coffee the world’s first McCafe from McDonald’s was opened in Melbourne.
+Starbucks realised its coffee could not cut it with the coffee lovers in Melbourne, their cafe culture and world class baristas.
+Speaking coffee the world’s first McCafe from McDonald’s was opened in Melbourne.
 McCafe is now a worldwide phenomenon for Macca’s (That’s what we Australians refer to McDonald’s as).

 We hope these 5 things not to miss in Melbourne helps you plan and have a great visit in Melbourne